-As noted in one of the few studies on the subject, migration and social protection is an understudied topic in social protection literature.
-While the ongoing crisis and its manifestations in Europe appear to provide fertile ground for ploughing under a wide range of social services and social protection mechanisms, the specific impact on migrant workers remains little documented.30 Although the documentation reviewed for this survey may not sustain a firm Europe-wide generalization, limited research available and considerable anecdotal evidence do indicate that migrants are both scapegoated and victimized in the contemporary reform of social protection systems.
+As remarked in one of the few studies on the subject, migration and social protection is an understudied topic in social protection literature.
+Although the crisis appears to provide fertile ground for ploughing under a wide range of social services and social protection mechanisms, specific impacts on migrant workers remain little documented.